 Have Camera.
 Will Travel.

 My photography is meant to tell a story.
 This site will introduce you to my work.
-It is varied, although I concentrate on Ultra endurance events, and the landscapes in which they occur.
-The images seem to come from who I was and what I care about.
-When the the images are sharp and knowing, they become found memories of these times in which we live.
+It is varied, although I concentrate on Ultra endurance running events, and the landscapes in which they occur.
+When the work comes together, action, light and stillness, the images become found memories of these times in which we live.